Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Lottery Power

       A validator's lottery power is its relative stake and is therefore proportional to the :term:`staked amount` of that validator.
 The lottery power is updated each :term:`pay day`, and is based on the stake distribution at the end of the epoch before last.
-(This delay ensures that the stake distribution is determined before the randomness that fixes the validators for the epoch; otherwise, stakeholders might redistribute their stake to luckier validators, which undermines the security of the system.) :term:`Delegation<delegator>` affects the lottery power of the validator by increasing their stake, thus increasing the odds of that validator being chosen to bake a block.
+(This delay ensures that the stake distribution is determined before the randomness that fixes the validators for the epoch; otherwise, stakeholders might redistribute their stake to luckier validators, which undermines the security of the system.) :term:`Delegation<delegator>` affects the lottery power of the validator by increasing their stake, thus increasing the odds of that validator being chosen to produce a block.

    Mainnet